-SCE works collaboratively with the electric California Investor-Owned Utilities (IOUs), and with other DR research organizations, national laboratories, trade allies, and state agencies, to leverage the outcomes of their research of innovative technologies and software that could enable increased customer and stakeholder DR benefits.
-Many local and federally funded research studies in California are also reviewed for their opportunities for partnership funding and technology transfer into the EM&T portfolio.
-The EM&T program has successfully leveraged other research projects and activities funded from the California Energy Commission's (CEC) Electric Program Investment Charge (EPIC) program, as well as the Department of Energy's (DOE) Building Technology Office (BTO) and other state and federal research grant opportunities.
+SCE works collaboratively with the electric California Investor-Owned Utilities (IOUs), and with other DR research organizations, national laboratories, trade allies, and state agencies, to leverage and avoid duplication of their research of innovative DR technologies, concepts, and software that operate in parallel with the EM&T program.
+The EM&T program has successfully leveraged and adopted parallel activities funded from the California Energy Commission's (CEC) Electric Program Investment Charge (EPIC) program, as well as the Department of Energy's (DOE) Building Technology Office (BTO) and other state and federal research grant opportunities conducted at the DOE's national laboratories.

-In accordance with the CPUC direction for the reporting of the DR EM&T program, this report covers SCE DR EM&T project activities during the period between July 1, 2023, and December 31, 2023, for Q3 and Q4 of program year 2023.
+In accordance with the CPUC direction for the reporting of the DR EM&T program, this report covers SCE DR EM&T program activities during the period between January 1, 2024, and June 30, 2024, for Q1 and Q2 of program year 2024.

-1. Projects Initiated Q3 - Q4 2023
+1. Projects Initiated Q1 - Q2 2024